AlexisNo/comquirer/README.md

 Define a command line and a prompt in one single configuration.

-Quickly create commands that can be scripted but that can also help the used to choose options and parameter value with a prompt.
+Quickly create commands that can be scripted AND user friendly using prompt to choose arguments and options values.

 Comquirer is just a small wrapper of [commander](https://github.com/tj/commander.js/) and [inquirer](https://github.com/SBoudrias/Inquirer.js/) that helps you to simplify their association.

-`Commander` arguments and options are transformed in a hash of parameter keys <=> values.
-Then, parameters that do not have been provided are asked in an `inquirer` question.
+`Commander` arguments and options are transformed into a hash of parameter keys <=> values.
+Then, parameters that do not have been provided in the command line are asked in an `inquirer` prompt.
 It is possible to configure a parameter to be set only with an argument/option or only with a question.

 ```javascript
 const icli = require('comquirer');